dedickinson/community/tutorials/deploy-dependency-track/index.md

 poetry install
 ```

-Now run `poetry show --tree` you will see the project's set of dependencies (snippet below):
+Now run `poetry show --tree` and you will see the project's set of dependencies (snippet below):

 ```
 flask 1.1.2 A simple framework for building complex web applications.